 You can stand on the site of the sealing of Magna Carta at Runnymede.
 Watch the Changing of the Guard at Windsor Castle.
 Or relax and unwind on an indulgent spa day at Thames Lido.
 Witness Hungerford's traditional 'Tutti Day' celebrations on the second Tuesday after Easter.
 Or join the party at Henley Festival.
 Seek out exclusive fashion and lifestyle stores at Parkway Shopping in Newbury.
 Or soak in the UK's only natural hot springs at Thermae Bath Spa.
 Pootle along the Kennet & Avon Canal on your very own narrowboat.
 Search for artwork by anonymous street artist, Banksy, in Bristol.
-With it's numerous Royal connections Great West Way is the perfect trip for the Queens Platinum Jubilee year.
-To see what is happening along the route visit greatwestway.co.uk/see-and-do/festivalsand-events The Great West Way is easy to join and easy to follow.
+The Great West Way is easy to join and easy to follow.
 It passes by both Heathrow and Bristol airports.
 It's accessible for visitors travelling from the Channel ports or already based in London.
 It will take you to places you've always dreamed of visiting, and secret spots that even some locals have still to discover.
 So go in search of the real England.
 Go to GreatWestWay.co.uk and discover your way.

+@theGreatWestWay

+@GreatWestWay

-Great West Way Discoverer pass To make the most of your Great West Way adventure, choose the Great West Way Discoverer pass, offering unlimited offpeak train travel from London Paddington or London Waterloo to Bristol Temple Meads, via the Reading and/or Basingstoke routes, with options to branch off towards Oxford.
+Great West Way Discoverer pass

+To make the most of your Great West Way adventure, choose the Great West Way Discoverer pass, offering unlimited off-peak train travel from London Paddington or London Waterloo to Bristol Temple Meads, via the Reading and/or Basingstoke routes, with options to branch off towards Oxford.

 Plus unlimited travel on designated bus services along the route.
-One-day and seven-day options are available, with prices from just £24.50 per person.
-For further details and to book go to gwr.com or visitbritainshop.com
+One-day and seven-day options are available, with prices from just £27.50 per person.
+For further details and to book go to gwr.com or visitbritainshop.com Wiltshire on the Great West Way®

-- @GreatWestWay

-- @theGreatWestWay

-- @GreatWestWay

-Wiltshire on the Great West Way®